5 Best New York City Neighborhoods

 Upper East Side

 Manhattan's Uptown is the area least visited by tourists as it is predominantly residential.
-However, here you will find some of New York's iconic sites such as Central Park, which forms the border between the Upper East Side and the Upper West Side.
+However, here you will find some iconic New York sites such as Central Park, which forms the border between the Upper East Side and the Upper West Side, and where there are plenty of things to do:

 The Upper East Side is New York's affluent neighbourhood known for its imposing stately buildings and wide avenues.
-Although it's not the area with the most tourist attractions, it does have some very interesting places such as the Metropolitan Museum, the Neue Gallerie, Gracie Mansion and Central Park.
-If you liked the Sex and the City series, you probably don't need any further introduction.
+Although it is not the area with the most tourist attractions, it does have some very interesting places such as the Metropolitan Museum, the Neue Galerie, Gracie Mansion or Central Park.
+If you liked the series, take a tour of the locations of Sex and the City, probably no further introduction is needed.

 Upper West Side

 This is another residential neighbourhood with unique and striking architecture.
-Here you'll find New York's mile marker, Columbus Circle, a square dedicated to Christopher Columbus and the discovery of America.
+Here you can find New York's 0 km, Columbus Circle, a square dedicated to Christopher Columbus and the discovery of America.
 Columbia University, the Cathedral of St. John the Divine and the Museum of Natural History, which I recommend 100%.

 Harlem